CZ-NIC/knot/doc/configuration.rst

    manually will be removed.
 To add an extra DNSKEY record into the set, the key must be imported into the KASP database (possibly deactivated).
 #.
 Removing expired signatures, invalid signatures, signatures expiring
-   in a short time, and signatures issued by unknown key.
+   in a short time, and signatures issued by an unknown key.
 #.
 Creating missing signatures.
 Unless the Single-Type Signing Scheme
    is used, DNSKEY records in a zone apex are signed by KSK keys and all other records are signed by ZSK keys.